fastrgv/RufasSok/README.md

 The install_directory should contain subdirectories named "data", "gnulibs", "include", "games", "skins".

+Pusher movement is accomplished using the arrow keys or the WASD keys.

 asok has the following skin options:
 * gray bkgd